JefClaes/blog/content/post/2009-08-23-why-code-reviews-should-be-a-teamthing.md

 1. Having all developers doing code reviews enforces well-documented coding standards..
-2. Which also leads to discussions about what these codings tandards should be.
+2. Which also leads to discussions about what these coding standards should be.
 3. Each developer is forced to understand the workflow of an application which isn't his, which expands his domain knowledge.